-If you’ve taken the plunge and bought your own golf cart rather than renting one to save money, then it’s a good idea to look at buying a trailer to haul it from course to course.
+If you’ve taken the plunge and bought your own golf cart rather than renting one to save money, then it’s a good idea to look at buying a golf cart trailer to haul it from course to course.
 Choosing one to fit your particular model golf cart shouldn’t be too hard if you get the size and weight correct.

 Golf cart trailer safety

-On a non-custom trailer, the trailer you are choosing will have a safety rating so make sure that the one you’re choosing has the best rating possible.
+On a non-custom trailer, the golf cart trailer you are choosing will have a safety rating so make sure that the one you’re choosing has the best rating possible.
 Find a trailer that can use the back hatch as a ramp for your golf cart so you can easily load and unload your golf cart without having to pack any additional ramps.

 Any of the trailers that are available from places like Home Depot or Lowe’s will be considered utility trailers and not necessarily capable of holding the weight of a golf cart on the expanded metal ramp.
 In these cases, you may have to supplement with wooden boards to take the weight off of the weld points on the frame.
 Many of these weld points are too few in number to hold the concentrated weight at the point between tire and trailer.
 If you have the equipment to do so, you can add spot welds to beef the ramp up a bit.